Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 Joe Gomez (Liverpool)

-It's good to see Gomez back in the Liverpool starting line up again.
+It's good to see Gomez back in the Liverpool starting line-up again.
 The player has suffered some horrendous injuries but has found the strength and shown the courage to come back from them.

-His selection against Newcastle in midweek was telling, while his performance against Everton was composed in the white-hot heart of Goodison Park.
+His selection against Newcastle in midweek was telling, while his performance against Everton was composed in the white-hot heat of Goodison Park.

 Van Dijk is not at his best at the moment and Klopp needs a cool head, and someone he can trust alongside the Dutchman and help him out until he gets his form back.
 Liverpool couldn't get past Pickford, so a Liverpool clean sheet was the best they could hope for and Gomez was very much part of that effort.